-Bird City Wisconsin Rapids participated in both the Swift Night Out and the Christmas Bird Count in 2017.
+Bird City Wisconsin Rapids participated in the Christmas Bird Count in 2018.
+See attachment.

 D. Describe your community-sponsored annual bird festival.
 This must be a multi-day event or a truly exceptional one-day event.

-In 2017 Bird City WR helped to organize the Wisconsin Prairie Chicken Festival in cooperation with local conservation agencies and organizations.
-Activities included: Greater Prairie-chicken viewing, grassland bird tours, locally-sourced luncheon, presentations on bluebirds, prairies, rotational grazing, and the history of Drs.
-Fred and Fran Hamerstrom.
-See Attachments
+In 2018 Bird City WR helped to organize the Wisconsin Prairie Chicken Festival in cooperation with local conservation agencies and organizations.
+Activities included: Greater Prairie-chicken viewing, grassland bird tours, locally-sourced luncheon, presentations on grassland, grassland birds, and pollinators.
+Go to: https://www.facebook.com/wisconsinprairiechickenfestival.

 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.

 The Master Gardeners organization annually sells homemade suet, bird houses, and water sources at the Garden Walk each year and sponsors speakers that address birds and gardening.
-At the Vesper Library a youth garden art gallery was designed and constructed adjacent to the building with youngsters planting flowers and building bird feeders.
+See atttachent.

 Sandhill Wildlife Area Friends organization puts on an open house in April of each year.
 Brochures are available on keeping cats indoors and preventing bird window strikes.
 The Children’s activities features birds and birding.
 Permanent displays in the Outdoors Skills Center also features local birds.

-Grant School has a Green Team classroom that has created a pollunator garden, does bluebird monitoring, developed a prairie and has students engage in butterfly identification.
+Grant Elementary School has a Green Team classroom that created a pollinator garden, does bluebird monitoring, developed a prairie and has students engage in butterfly identification.
 Washington Elementary School and Lincoln High School also have active bluebird monitoring programs.